violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 This is in fact how I pay for [my Tryst membership]({% link index.html %}#links-tryst).

-## Use specialty gift card and exchange service providers
+## Piggyback on the gift card economy

-Today, among the most common ways to spend your hard-earned cryptocurrency is by bridging it into the massive "gift card economy" for making various kinds of retail purchases.
+Among the most common ways to spend your hard-earned cryptocurrency today is by piggybacking on the massive gift card economy for making various kinds of retail purchases.
 One thing that's nice about this for us as sex workers in particular is that many of us are already very familiar with gift cards and similar store credit services.
 We may even have regular business expenses such as a prepaid mobile phone (<acronym title="electronic subscriber identity module">eSIM</acronym>) line or hotel bookings we need to make to run our business.

 Since gift cards and store credit systems are already a certain kind of alternative digital local currency, cryptocurrency is a natural fit.
-As a result, an entire *crypto gift card marketplace* (sometimes also called the broader "peer-to-peer (P2P) crypto marketplace") industry has emerged to support this way of off-ramping cryptocurrency funds.
+As a result, an entire *crypto gift card marketplace* industry has emerged to support this particular off-ramp.
 While different crypto-to-gift-card exchange service providers support different currencies, [Zashi's built-in decentralized exchange ZEC off-ramp](#paying-in-bitcoin-when-you-only-have-zcash) solves that problem, so the main considerations for those of us who want to use this method to spend our cryptocurrency funds are:

-- finding a crypto to gift card exchange provider that partners with a brand we want to spend on, and
+- finding a crypto to gift card exchange provider that partners with a brand we want to buy from, and
 - ensuring that the exchange provider's terms of use and their ["Know Your Customer" rules]({% link resources/for-providers/using-cryptocurrency/kyc/index.md %}) doesn't risk our privacy more than we are comfortable with.

 I strongly suggest talking to your friends and colleagues about what services they like and feel safe using, and why.
 But if you're just starting from scratch, read on to learn about my favorite services.